Tom5521/PY-PackArch/README.md

 #### Remove
 It serves to erase packages its syntax is following
 ```
-packarch.remove("Package1 Package2","-f")
+packarch.remove("Package1 Package2","vf")
                    ^         ^      ^-Condition to execute
                    |---------packages to remove
 ```
 ##### Conditions:
-- "-f " It serves to force the deletion of a program regardless of what apps depend on it
+- "f" It serves to force the deletion of a program regardless of what apps depend on it
-- "-v " It serves to see pacman exit
+- "v" It serves to see pacman exit
+Conditions can be combined regardless of order
 #### Verbose
 What it does is that the exit of the console is seen to the functions of the library
 ##### Functions:
 - ```verbose.all()``` makes all installation operations show their output on console
 - ```verbose.aur()``` makes all operations regarding the AURs show their exit in console
 - ```verbose.pacman()``` makes all installation operations of ```packarch.install``` are shown in the console
+- ```verbose.quit_clear``` Remove the terminal cleaning
 #### An example of syntax
 ```
 packarch.aur.install("wine") #Does not show output on the console